 On March 11, 1997, Crandon Capital Partners ("CCP") filed a complaint in the Florida Circuit Court for the Fifteenth Judicial Circuit in Palm Beach County, Florida against ADT, certain of its current and former directors, and Republic.
 The complaint was brought by CCP in a derivative capacity on behalf of ADT.
 The complaint alleges that ADT's directors breached their fiduciary duties and wasted corporate assets in connection with (i) the granting of options to certain officers of ADT in 1996, (ii) the issuance of the Republic Warrant, (iii) the implementation of the Rights Plan and (iv) the harassment and attempted disenfranchisement of WCI.
 The complaint seeks an unspecified amount of damages and a court order directing ADT's directors to establish a system of internal controls to prevent repetition of the alleged breaches of fiduciary duty and corporate waste.
-On June 4, 1997, ADT was issued notice that CCP voluntarily dismissed its action without prejudice.
+ADT and the ADT Board believe that the allegations in the complaint brought by CCP are without merit and intend vigorously to defend against them.

 On March 28, 1997, ADT Investments served a demand on Western, pursuant to Section 17-6510 of the Kansas General Corporation Code, that Western provide ADT Investments with, among other things, a complete record or list of stockholders of Western as of the record date for determining stockholders entitled to vote (the "Record Date") at the special meeting of Western's stockholders then scheduled for April 24, 1997 or as of a recent date if a Record Date list was not available.
-Such special meeting is currently scheduled for June 17, 1997, although Western may reschedule it for a later date.
+Such special meeting is currently scheduled for June 17, 1997.
 Western refused ADT Investments' demand.
 On April 8, 1997, ADT Investments filed a petition in the District Court of Shawnee County, Kansas (the "Kansas Court") for a summary order to compel Western to comply with ADT Investments' demand.
 On April 24, 1997, ADT Investments served an additional demand on Western, pursuant to Section 17-6510 of the Kansas General Corporation Code, that Western provide ADT Investments with, among other things, a complete record or list of stockholders of Western as of the record date for determining stockholders entitled to vote at the annual meeting of Western's stockholders scheduled for May 29, 1997.
 By letter dated April 28, 1997 Western refused ADT Investments' demand.